starvagrant/toh/toh.markdown/arrival.md

 Fertilizer: the muck, in all the forms it's taken, is revealed to be a kind of fertilizer for a new reality to sprout.
 "Nothing escapes the Land of the Dead unchanged."
 "A living reality is one open to those things which are impossible but happen anyway."
-Persephone's story: she ate the pomegrenate seeds of her own volition.
+Persephone's story: she ate the pomegranate seeds of her own volition.
 "One can't change the birth and death of reality, only hope to alter their course."
 "My ebb and return could never be adequately described by human language or the restrictions of a human narrative."
 To have a living reality is to be able to accept into your life that which you believe to be impossible, but which happens anyway.